ChristophRau/locusPackRat/README.md

 # genePackRat

-R package for gene prioritization from GWAS/QTL studies using relational filtering.
+R package for generating standardized gene packets from QTL/GWAS loci.

-## Problem
+## What It Does

-GWAS in model organisms often produces large loci (10-100+ Mb) containing dozens to hundreds of genes.
-Researchers need to integrate multiple data sources - expression, variants, phenotypes, orthologs - to identify likely causal genes. genePackRat provides tools for flexible data integration and filtering based on relational database principles.
+When you map QTLs in mice, you get broad loci (often 10-50 Mb) containing dozens of genes. genePackRat creates standardized "packets" for each locus - multi-sheet Excel files, locus zoom plots, and README summaries - to help your team systematically evaluate candidates.

+Each packet consolidates:
+- Gene annotations with expression levels
+- Human disease associations (Open Targets)
+- Mouse phenotypes (MGI)
+- QTL mapping visualizations
+- Collaborative Cross founder variants (optional)

 ## Installation